 Pondering Homelessness and Community

-For decades my family hosted a community Christmas Party.
-Our house was very large and ideal for hosting.
+For decades my family hosted a Community Christmas Party.
+Our house was very large and ideal for hosting these events.

-You see, the landowner and leader of the group had failed to meet city regulations for community housing standards and resisted demands for building code compliance.
-Eventually after many court hearings all that was on his property was removed.
+You see, the landowner, had failed to meet city regulations for community housing standards and resisted demands for building code compliance.
+Eventually after a contentious hearing, a Court Decision demanded his property be cleared and sold at fair market value, and he be compensated.

 I chose to write after recently seeing the article at this link.